idelfonsog2/idelfonsog2.github.io/README.md

 ## Hola 👋

+### Curiosity & continuous learning is an invaluable skill

 I'm Idelfonso.
 I believe some things can be done much better and delightful.

-The way I `code` mobile/backend applications is by making them much simpler, intuitive and user friendly.
+The way I write `{code}` software applications is by making them much simpler, intuitive and user friendly.

 Whether you are creating a proof of concept, need assitant on an ongoing or starting a new project – I can help! - <strong><a href="mailto:idelfonsog2@gmail.com?subject=I%20saw%20your%20site">send email</a></strong>
 - 📜 [Articles](#articles)